tkm-Rack/gcp-lab/README.md

-# gcp-lab
+# GCP Lab
-GCP Hands on materials
+### GCP Hands on materials
+To review how to use Google Cloud Platform.